HumaIlyas/DjangoNews/README.md

 </br>Manual testing was carried out using the above browsers.
 No bugs or desplay issues could be identified.

+#### Functionality testing
+Chrome developer tools were used throughout the project for testing and solving problems with responsiveness and style issues.

 #### Navigation bar
 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |